11 easy ways to improve site speed that ANYONE can do!

 A caching plugin will allow that data to be stored/remembered (or, in tech-speak, ‘cached’) by the server so that the next time a user tries to access that same data it will be retrieved much more quickly.

-If you are with SiteGround* then you can take advantage of SiteGround’s free caching plugin, the SuperCacher.
-You can find out more about the SiteGround’s SuperCacher plugin here*.
-You can also take advantage of the fabulously helpful
+If you are with SiteGround* then you can take advantage of SiteGround’s free caching plugin, the SG Optimizer.
+You can find out more about SiteGround’s SG Optimizer plugin here*.
+You can also take advantage of the fabulously helpful SG Optimizer Tutorial* to learn how to set it all up!

 10. Use a Content Delivery Network (CDN)